Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 The blobxfer.py script allows interacting with storage accounts using any of the following methods: (1) management certificate, (2) shared account key, (3) SAS key.
-The script can, in addition to working with single files, mirror entire directories into and out of containers from Azure Storage, respectively.
-File and block/page level MD5 integrity checking is supported along with various transfer optimizations, built-in retries, and user-specified timeouts.
+The script can, in addition to working with single files, mirror entire directories into and out of containers or file shares from Azure Storage, respectively.
+File and block/page level MD5 integrity checking is supported along with various transfer optimizations, built-in retries, user-specified timeouts, and client-side encryption.

 Program parameters and command-line options can be listed via the ``-h`` switch.
 Please invoke this first if you are unfamiliar with blobxfer operation as not all options are explained below.
-At the minimum, three positional arguments are required: storage account name, container name, local resource.
-Additionally, one of the following authentication switches must be supplied:
-``--subscriptionid`` with ``--managementcert``, ``--storageaccountkey``, or ``--saskey``.
+At the minimum, three positional arguments are required: storage account name, container or share name, and local resource.
+Additionally, one of the following authentication switches must be supplied: ``--subscriptionid`` with ``--managementcert``, ``--storageaccountkey``, or ``--saskey``.
 Do not combine different authentication schemes together.
-It is generally recommended to use SAS keys wherever possible; only HTTPS transport is used in the script.
+It is generally recommended to use SAS keys wherever applicable; only HTTPS transport is used in the script.

 Please remember when using SAS keys that only container-level SAS keys will allow for entire directory uploading or container downloading.
 The container